Porges/ways-to-play/src/games/pigeon-lottery/index.md

 ### Example payoff schemes

-Below are a sampling of payoff schemes, to give a taste of the ratios used:
+Below are a sampling of payoff schemes, to give a taste of the ratios used.
+The payouts vary based upon the number of correctly-chosen characters:

 <table class="table small">
 <thead>